Get to know the Smalls

 (Acts 4:12; I John 1:9; Romans 4:22-25; Romans 5:17, 6:23; John 1:11; Ephesians 2:4-9; I Peter 1:18-19; Hebrews 9:14; John 6:63)

-9. That a Christian lives for the glory of God and for the well-being of his fellow man, even at his own expense and inconvenience, compelled by the love of Christ to share the Gospel with others and to live in a manner worthy of his high calling by God; that he should be a faithful steward of his possessions, and that he should pursue for himself and others the full stature of maturity in Christ, that is, to become like Jesus, reflecting His character qualities and separating himself from all worldly and sinful practices; that he should look forward to the imminent return of Christ, and that this "Blessed Hope" has a vital bearing on the personal life and service of the believer.
+9. A Christian lives for the glory of God and for the well-being of his fellow man, even at his own expense and inconvenience, compelled by the love of Christ to share the Gospel with others and to live in a manner worthy of his high calling by God; he should be a faithful steward of his possessions, and he should pursue for himself and others the full stature of maturity in Christ, that is, to become like Jesus, reflecting His character qualities and separating himself from all worldly and sinful practices; he should look forward to the imminent return of Christ, and this "Blessed Hope" has a vital bearing on the personal life and service of the believer.

 (II Corinthians 5:14-15; Ephesians 2:10; Colossians 1:10; Luke 14:26-33, 19:12-27; Ephesians 4:13-15; Romans 8:29, 12:1-2; Titus 2:11-14; II Peter 11-13; II Corinthians 6:14-7:1)

-10. That there exists a spirit of evil, called the devil or Satan, who, together with the other fallen angels, called demons, who followed his leadership in rebellion against God, carries on organized opposition to the Kingdom of God; that he continually tempts men to disobey God through lies and deceit, attempts to keep them from hearing and understanding the Gospel, accuses them before God, and seeks the demise of mankind; that he was defeated through Christ's death and resurrection; and that he will be judged by Jesus Christ, will suffer ultimate and total defeat, and will be cast into the lake of fire.
+10. There exists a spirit of evil, called the devil or Satan, who, together with the other fallen angels, called demons, who followed his leadership in rebellion against God, carries on organized opposition to the Kingdom of God; he continually tempts men to disobey God through lies and deceit, attempts to keep them from hearing and understanding the Gospel, accuses them before God, and seeks the demise of mankind; he was defeated through Christ's death and resurrection; and he will be judged by Jesus Christ, will suffer ultimate and total defeat, and will be cast into the lake of fire.